kostis/ntua_compilers/README.md

 the compiler writing project of the course.

 Each of these directories contains:
+ - Sample valid programs together with some input and corresponding result (sub-directory `programs`).
- - Sample valid programs of the language (sub-directory `programs`).
+ - Sample erroneous programs of the language (sub-directory `programs-erroneous`).

- - Expected results of running the valid programs on various inputs (TBA).
+Optionally, it may also contain:
  - Generator of random syntactically correct programs (sub-directory `syntax_gen`).
- - Sample erroneous programs of the language (sub-directory `programs-erroneous`).
+ - Support for syntax highlighting when using Vim/NeoVim (sub-directory `vim`).
+ - Support for syntax highlighting when using VS Code (sub-directory `vscode`).